ankith26/My-PyChess/README.md

 - It has a preference menu where, you can customize the game to meet your needs.

 ## What's next in (v3)(planned)

 - EXPECTED TIME OF RELEASE: FEBRUARY 2020
-- Simplyfying the code to make it easy to understand (with some revamping).
+- The code will be revamped.
 - Undo moves option.
 - Save/load games with a new way of storing gamedata (as a list of FEN strings) .
 - Online play may be added.